The Wren Boy Procession and the Irish tradition of St Stephen's Day

 The name alludes to several legends including ones found in Irish mythology that link the life of Jesus to the wren bird.
 In a fading tradition in all but a few parts of Ireland, people dress up in old clothes and straw garments and travel from door to door carrying fake wrens during which those taking part sing, dance and play music.

-Wrens were hunted for many years throughout Europe in medieval times with Ireland no exception to that.

-In most parts of the island, the tradition died out in the early 20th century and the rhyme often used during the procession was “The wren, the wren, the king of all birds.
-On St. Stephen's Day was caught in the furze.
-Although he was little his honor was great.
-Jump up me, lads, and give us a treat.”
+In most parts of the island the tradition died out in the early twentieth century and the rhyme often used during the procession was: 'The wren, the wren, the king of all birds.
+On St. Stephen's day was caught in the furze.
+Although he was little his honor was great,

 Often the boys gave a feather from the bird to patrons for good luck.
 The money was used to host a dance or "Wren Ball" for the town on a night in January.